 “After physiological and safety needs have been fulfilled, the third level of human needs is social and involves feelings of belongingness.
 The need for interpersonal relationships motivates behaviour.

 Examples include friendship, intimacy, trust, and acceptance, receiving and giving affection and love.
 Affiliating, being part of a group (family, friends, work)”.

-Through my career as a Police Officer, my efforts with community groups and my Chamber of Commerce activities I have seen the immense value that personal support and guidance by friends, family and peers can have upon people.
+Through Ryan’s career as a Police Officer, his efforts with community groups and Chamber of Commerce activities he has witnessed the immense value that personal support and guidance by friends, family and peers can have upon people.

-As a result of my upbringing in a broken abusive family situation and my later personal difficulties with depression, divorce and my sons cancer I have personally been supported by my friends, adopted family, colleagues and acquaintances……….. my tribe.
+As a result of his upbringing in a broken abusive family situation and later personal difficulties with depression, divorce and his sons cancer he has personally been supported by friends, adopted family, colleagues and acquaintances……….. his tribe.